James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

-James appears regularly in the High Court and County Court, and has also appeared in the First-tier Tribunal (Tax Chamber) and the Court of Protection.
+James appears regularly in the High Court, County Court and Court of Protection, and has also been instructed in the Court of Appeal, the Upper Tribunal and First-tier Tribunal.
 He is equally happy being instructed on his own account or as a junior within a wider team.

 Before becoming a barrister, James was a Research Fellow in History at Trinity College, Cambridge.